 In a high wind event, debris can break windows and doors, and in the rash of these extreme storms, it is shown that the force of the wind alone can cause weak places in your home to fail.
 The roof, windows, doors, and garage door are all potential entry points that allow wind to do its worst to your property.
 It is wise to know that no structure is immune from these catastrophic forces, and safety is of the utmost importance.

-As a certified Windstorm Insurance Network, Inc. (WIND) Umpire and Appraiser, APIA CEO Roger Borg is an expert in assessing and processing wind damage claims on your behalf.
+As a certified Windstorm Insurance Network, Inc. (WIND) and Insurance Appraisal and Umpire Association (IAUA) Umpire and Appraiser, APIA CEO Roger Borg is an expert in assessing and processing wind damage claims on your behalf.

 When it comes to a water damage claim in your building, the problem may not end even when the water flow is stopped.
 Assessing this type of damage can be a very complex challenge.
 When it involves mold, a microscopic fungus, it can destroy your building foundation, structure and any equipment, electronics, furnishings and other goods within it.
 Not only that, mold causes health problems that can lead to chronic illness and even death.
 Taking care of water and mold damage quickly and thoroughly is important.
 APIA public insurance adjusters understand all aspects of exposed and hidden water damage.
 The need for mold removal, remediation and restoration which includes payments for addressing the proper testing and removal of all mold, restoring your property to safe condition and making sure your furniture, contents and even clothing are mold free and properly treated.